CoffeePanda0/FedoraEngine/README.md

  - Basic SDL2 boilerplate code
  - Ability to create and render multiple GameObjects easily
  - Vsync and fps counter
+ - a somewhat broken text renderer and overlay
  - A very *accurate* and *mathematical* "gravity", "velocity", and "acceleration"
  - Load a sprite and move around (although only one keypress at a time atm)